 For any ramp filter observation three ramp filters will end up in the FOV even though the target is properly positioned only for the requested one.
 Table 5.1

 and Table 5.2

 can be used to determine if the remaining two ramp filter segments are useful for serendipitous observations.
-While all fifteen ramp segments can be used with the WFC, only the five middle ramp segments were available with the HRC.
-Ramps used with the HRC cover the region defined by the HRC
+The user can request either full-frame readout, or the 2K subarray readout containing only the primary ramp filter's illumination region.

 The SBC ACCUM

 mode accumulates photons into a 1024 by 1024 array, with 16 bits per pixel.
 The data are sent to the onboard recorder via the internal ACS memory buffer at the end of the exposure.
 ACCUM